New Horizons took this picture of a volcanic eruption

 the right times.
 And it needs to radio the data it collects back to Earth.
 The

-New Horizons team got to practice all of this when the spacecraft flew
+New Horizons team got to practice all of this at Jupiter.
+Now they will

-past Jupiter.
-Then they will be ready when New Horizons finally makes it to
+be ready when New Horizons finally makes it to Pluto!

-New Horizons took many great pictures of clouds in Jupiter's atmosphere.
-It also gave scientists their first good look at the "Little Red Spot".
+New Horizons took lots of great pictures of clouds in Jupiter's atmosphere.
+It took pictures of the "Little Red Spot".
+The Little Red Spot is a storm on Jupiter.
 The Little Red Spot is the "smaller cousin" of Jupiter's famous Great Red Spot.
-The Little Red Spot formed over the last several years when three smaller storms merged together .

 New Horizons also took pictures of a few of Jupiter's many moons.
 It took pictures of the icy surfaces of Europa and Ganymede.
 It also got some of the best shots ever of volcanic eruptions on Io.

 A spacecraft is going to Pluto!
 The name of the spacecraft is New Horizons.
 New Horizons will be the first spacecraft ever to go to Pluto!
 Pluto is very, very far away.
 It will take New Horizons nine years...more